AdamSobieski/Narratology/Content/Knowledge.md

 }
 ```

-Alternatively, developers could use an `IKnowledgeDifference` interface to express expressions to be added and removed.
+Alternatively, developers could make use of an `IKnowledgeDifference` interface to indicate those expressions to be added and removed for an operation.

 ```cs
 public interface IReadOnlyKnowledge